rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

   - ***run configuration*** files - Specifies the Azure ML experiment execution behavior such as tracking run history, or what compute target to use
     - [run configuration name].runconfig

-The Azure Machine Learning Services Workbench tool combines all of these components into one location.
+Workbench combines all of these components into one location.
 We can use a graphical or command-line approach to managing these components.

 ![Local AMLS Experiment run](https://docs.microsoft.com/en-us/azure/machine-learning/preview/media/experimentation-service-configuration/local-native-run.png)

 ### Lab 1: Execution - Local and Docker Container

 In this lab we create an experiment, examine its configuration, and run the experiment locally, using both a `local` compute and a `docker` compute.
-We set up the experiment in the AML Workbench tool, and then run all experiments from the command line interface (CLI)
+We set up the experiment in Workbench, and then run all experiments from the command line interface (CLI)

-- Open the Azure Machine Learning Workbench tool locally or on the Data Science Virtual Machine.
-- Create a new experiment using the Churn example.
+- Open Workbench and Create a new experiment using the Churn example.
-- Launch the CLI.
+- Launch the Azure CLI.
 An easy way to launch the CLI is opening a project in Workbench and navigating to **File > Open Command Prompt**.
 - **Execution**: Workbench enables scripts to be run directly against the Workbench-installed Python 3.5.2 runtime.
 This configuration is not managed by Conda unlike Docker-based executions.
 The package dependencies would need to be manually provisioned for the local Workbench Python environment.

 To run locally, run the below command: